samarth-p/CSC-510-HW-1/README.md

 ![Tests](https://github.com/TejasPrabhu/CSC-510-HW-1/actions/workflows/tests.yaml/badge.svg)
 ---
 ## Introduction
-This is HW-1 repo for CSC-510(Software Engineering) for group-45
+This is HW-1 repo for CSC-510(Software Engineering) for group-45.
+This is simple program to calculate the area of square.
-## Steps for Execution
 ## License
 This project is licensed under the terms of the MIT license.
 Please check [LICENSE](https://github.com/TejasPrabhu/CSC-510-HW-1/blob/main/LICENSE) for more details.
 ## Contributions